The AUC’s electronic filing tool used to manage, search and upload application documents

 Executive senior managers are responsible for creating AUC organizational plans, ensuring efficiencies and running the day-to-day operations

-Bob Heggie was appointed chief executive of the Alberta Utilities Commission in 2008, the Commission’s inaugural year.
+Bob Heggie was appointed chief executive of the Alberta Utilities Commission in 2008, the AUC’s inaugural year.
 He is responsible for leading the implementation of overall organizational strategy and day-to-day operations to ensure achievement of the AUC’s organizational objectives.

 Along with leading the administration and financial management of the AUC and heading its executive management team, Mr. Heggie also provides strategic advice and insight to the AUC chair, vice-chairs and other stakeholders.

 Mr. Heggie’s career has given him experience in a broad range of utility matters including proceedings dealing with deregulation of the gas and electric industries, and direct exposure to pipeline, processing facility, oil sands, equitable relief, coal mines and environment-related matters.
-Prior to his appointment he was an executive manager with the Alberta Energy and Utilities Board, an associate general counsel for the former Energy Resources Conservation Board and spent several years with a private law firm in Calgary.
+Prior to his appointment he was an executive manager with the Alberta Energy and Utilities Board (EUB), an associate general counsel for the former Energy Resources Conservation Board and spent several years with a private law firm in Calgary.
 Mr. Heggie has been an acting board member of the EUB at public hearings.

 Mr. Heggie was instrumental in the establishment of the AUC and the ERCB from the EUB in 2007, leading the transition team.
 He is extremely active in supporting utility regulatory excellence through the association of Canadian utility regulators, CAMPUT, and in furthering energy regulatory law expertise through the annual Canadian Energy Law Forum, which he founded and co-chairs.
 He also founded and co-chairs the CAMPUT Energy Regulation course held annually at the Donald Gordon Centre of Queen’s University, in Kingston, Ontario.
 Mr. Heggie co-authored a substantial reference on energy regulation in 2001, Energy Law and Policy.